-My personal journey as an ostomate began March 2017, just before my 64th birthday.
-I had been diagnosed with severe diverticulosis about eight years before and although I had several bouts that required antibiotic treatment and one hospitalization, I didn’t seem to be getting any worse.
+My personal journey as an ostomate began March 2017 before my sixty-fourth birthday.
+I had been diagnosed with severe diverticulosis about eight years before, and although I had several bouts that required antibiotic treatment and one hospitalization, I didn’t seem to be getting any worse.
 Or so I thought.

-Seven months later I had the reversal of the colostomy and was connected once again.
+Seven months later, I had the reversal of the colostomy and was connected once again.
 However, in order to let the connection fully heal, my surgeon gave me a temporary loop ileostomy.
-Seven weeks later, I had that reversed and I am almost three months post surgery and feeling better every day.
+Seven weeks later, I had that reversed, and I am almost three months post-surgery and feel better every day.

-For me, the combination of having a sense of humor about my situation, a supportive husband who is my rock, and an exceptional and caring surgeon was the key to getting my life back.
+For me, the combination of having a sense of humor about my situation, a supportive husband who is my rock, and an exceptional, caring surgeon was the key to getting my life back.

 There is light at the end of the tunnel.
 Sometimes you just need someone to help you see it!